emrergin/socialchoice/README.md

 Will update with more and more voting systems in the future, including another class of voting rules like approval voting and such.

 ### References
-- Can, Burak & Ergin, Emre & Pourpouneh, Mohsen, 2017. "[Condorcet versus participation criterion in social welfare rules](https://cris.maastrichtuniversity.nl/ws/portalfiles/portal/16119214/RM17020.pdf),"Research Memorandum 020, Maastricht University, Graduate School of Business and Economics (GSBE).
+- Can, Burak, Ergin, Emre & Pourpouneh, Mohsen, 2017. "[Condorcet versus participation criterion in social welfare rules](https://cris.maastrichtuniversity.nl/ws/portalfiles/portal/16119214/RM17020.pdf),"Research Memorandum 020, Maastricht University, Graduate School of Business and Economics (GSBE).
 - Copeland, A. H. (1951).
 A reasonable social welfare function.
 In Mimeographed notes from a Seminar on Applications of Mathematics to the Social Sciences, University of Michigan.
 - Black, D., R. A. Newing, I. McLean, A. McMillan, and B. L. Monroe (1958).
 The theory of committees and elections.
 Springer.
 - Simpson, P. B. (1969).
 On defining areas of voter choice: Professor tullock on stable voting.
 The Quarterly Journal of Economics 83(3), 478–490.